leolani/spotter/README.md

 `paper citation will appear once available`

+If you use our code or data, please cite this paper.

 ## The SPOTTER game
 The SPOTTER game is a two-person reference game.
 It consists of six rounds in which the goal is to locate the position of characters in a visual scene.